probablynotryan/pizzaorder/README.md

 * Javascript

 ## Description
-This webpage takes a pizza order from the user calculates the final cost of the pizza!
-More information on the way (still in development).
+This application takes a pizza order from the user (by dropdown selectors) and generates a pizza order and total cost.

 ### Setup/Installation Requirements
-* TBA
+* Git clone this repository to your computer and run "index.html" in a supported browser.
+* On the left column, select a size of pie as well as if you'd like pepperoni and cheese from the dropdowns, followed by "Add Pizza".
+* On the right column, your pizza item as well as the calculated cost will be added to your order.
+* Press the reload button to refresh the page and start over!

  ### Tests

 Describe calculateTotal()

 Test: "This should add the current pizza's price to the current total."
 Code: let total = 11.45;
       let pizza = {"Small", "Cheese", "Pepperoni", 11.45};
       calculateTotal(pizza, total);
 Expected Output = 'total = 22.90'